This post may contain affiliate links. Please read my disclosure policy.

 - 3 tablespoons low or no salt tomato paste

-- 3 teaspoons red wine vinegar, divided
+- 3 teaspoons red wine vinegar divided

 - 2 tablespoons vegetable oil

-- 7 ounces small mushrooms, sliced
+- 7 ounces small mushrooms cleaned and sliced

-- 3 large onions, diced small
+- 3 large onions diced small

-- 3 garlic cloves, minced
+- 3 garlic cloves minced

-- 1 tablespoon fresh thyme leaves, or 4 fresh thyme sprigs
+- 1 tablespoon fresh thyme leaves or 4 fresh thyme sprigs

-- 4 large carrots, cut into 2-inch pieces (optional)
+- 4 large carrots cut into 2-inch pieces (optional)

 - 2 tablespoons cornstarch (optional for thickening if desired)